Jon Lester: 2016

 On July 31, 2016, against the Seattle Mariners, Lester came off the bench in the 12th inning and laid a bunt down to score the winning run.
 On a 2–2 pitch with one out and Jason Heyward on 3rd, Lester capped off a wild comeback for the Cubs, who rallied back from a 6–0 deficit in the third inning.

 In 2016, Lester finished second in the NL with 19 wins, matching his career high.
 He was also second in ERA (2.44).
 He led all major league pitchers in left on base percentage, stranding 84.9% of base runners.

 Lester started Game 1 of the 2016 NLDS against the San Francisco Giants.
 He earned the win after tossing eight scoreless innings.
 The Cubs would go on to win the series in four games.

 Lester also started Game 1 of the 2016 National League Championship Series against the Los Angeles Dodgers, he pitched six innings and allowed just one run and had a no-decision.
 He also started Game 5 of the series and pitched seven innings of one run ball, earning his third win of the postseason.
 The Cubs would go on and win the series in six games.
 Lester was named Co-MVP of the 2016 NLCS along with Javier Báez.
 Lester's performance helped propel the Cubs to the World Series for the first time since 1945.

 Lester was named the Game 1 starter of the 2016 World Series against the Cleveland Indians, where he took the loss after throwing 5.2 innings and allowing three runs.
 Lester also started Game 5, allowing just two runs in six innings, leading to a 3–2 Cubs victory to extend the series.
 Lester pitched in relief in Game 7, which the Cubs won, to win their first championship in 108 years.
+Lester was voted the Babe Ruth award as postseason MVP by the New York chapter of the Baseball Writers' Association of America.